Information about research study

 Detail about the data collection

-1. In some households we will carry out two interviews with one member of the household (please note that all interview participants must be at least 18 years old).
-The first interview will be carried out at the start of the project.
-One year later, we would like to carry out a second interview; this one will be conducted online via video call.
-Both interviews will focus on your experience of living with a heat pump – to what extent it meets your needs, how you use it, how you found the transition from your previous heating system.
-Each interview will last one hour and will be recorded.
+One year later, we would like to carry out a second interview via video call, or in your homes if video calls are difficult for you.
+Both interviews will focus on your experience of living with a heat pump – for example, how well it meets your needs, how you use it, and how you found the transition from your previous heating system.
+Each interview will last around one hour and will be recorded.
+When we visit your home in the first interview, you can choose to show us around different rooms if you are comfortable with this.

 What are the benefits of taking part?

-Participants with monitoring installed in their home will receive £100 in shopping vouchers.
-Participant who do not need monitoring installed as their heat pump data can be retrieved remotely will receive £50 in shopping vouchers.
-More widely, the benefit of participating is to inform research which will shape heat pump deployment in other homes, through policy and heat pump system design.
+As well as the shopping vouchers you will receive, the benefit of participating is to inform research which will shape heat pump deployment in other homes, through policy and heat pump system design.

 Where will the data from my home be stored and how will it be used?